csci479/csci479.github.io/docs/resources.md

 - [Voice And Tone:](http://voiceandtone.com/) best practices for the writing in your app - how do you create a clear, appropriate voice?

 #### Visual Design Resources
+- [Clean Up Your Mess: A Guide to Visual Design for Everyone:](http://www.visualmess.com/) a good, quick 'how-to' guide for visual design
 - [Adobe Color:](https://color.adobe.com/create/color-wheel/) interactive web app to help you choose nice color schemes.
 - [Colour Lovers:](http://www.colourlovers.com/) a community of people who post and vote on color palettes.
 - [Colorgorical:](http://vrl.cs.brown.edu/color) research-driven model to help you create color palettes that are both aesthetically pleasing and optimized for communicating data.
+- [Color Oracle:](http://colororacle.org/) a free color blindness simulator for Windows, Mac, and Linux
 - [LOLColors:](http://www.lolcolors.com/) curated color palette inspiration
 - [Fontpair:](http://fontpair.co/) collection of fonts that go well together.
 - [Beautiful Web Type:](http://hellohappy.org/beautiful-web-type/) showcases the most beautiful fonts from Google's free WebFonts collection